De quervain's tenosynovitisBy Nigel Chua

 - one's responsibilities, roles and work.

-caused by the use of smartphones, which was where the term "Blackberry
+This condition is also associated with the use of smartphones, which is how the term "Blackberry Thumb" came about.

-Arrow marks were the pain is worsened in DeQuervain syndrome
+Arrow marks where the pain is worsened in DeQuervain syndrome

 - sharp pain with thumb and wrist flexion

-- difficulty using thumb in activities that involve gripping/gripping+movements
+- difficulty using thumb in activities that involve gripping movements.

-Surgeons and physicians will usually four types of medical/surgical solutions, based on severity and how fast patient want results:
+Surgeons and physicians will usually recommend four types of medical/surgical solutions, based on severity and how fast the patient wants results:

 - H&L injections